florianthom/MobileAppPublicHealthFrontend/README.md

 --

 ## Add (+) screen
-On this screen you can add new Events/Entries to your Dairy.
+On this screen you can add new events/entries to your dairy.
 First you have to scoose a category:
    - Sport
    - Food (and Drinks)